 Depending on your topic, some keywords may be more obvious than others.
 You can refine your keywords using free keyword research tools such as Google Keyword Planner or you can use more robust paid options like SEMrush or Ahrefs.

 Next, you’ll need to strategically target your selected keywords throughout your article.
-This means two things: First, you’ll need to sprinkle those phrases throughout your post (but try to do so as organically as possible - no one likes unnatural keyword stuffing).
-Second, you should structure your article based on the format you see in the top 10 search results for those keywords.
+This means two things: First, you’ll need to sprinkle those phrases throughout your post (but try to do so as organically as possible—no one likes unnatural keyword stuffing).
+Second, you should structure your article based on the format you see in the top 10 search results for those keywords (you can also reference these results when deciding how long should a blog post be).

 To continue with our example, let’s assume that when you look up “carrot cake recipe,” the top search results include a section about how to make cream cheese frosting.
 This is an indicator that many readers find this content helpful.
 In addition, it shows that Google has a preference for articles including that detail.
 You’d be wise, then, to touch on this idea in your own article.